Nabia Abbott

 Nabia Abbott (31 January 1897 – 15 October 1981) was an American scholar of Islam, papyrologist and paleographer.
 She was the first woman professor at the Oriental Institute of the University of Chicago.
 She gained worldwide recognition for her researches into the emergence of the Arabic script and the oldest written documents of Islam.
 She was also a pioneer in the study of early Muslim women.
-Especially noteworthy was her biography of Aisha, one of the wives of the prophet Muhammad.
+Especially noteworthy was her biography of Aisha, one of the wives of the Islamic prophet Muhammad.

 Biography

 Nabia Abbott was born on January 31, 1897, in Mardin, Ottoman Empire.
 Her father was a Christian merchant whose business activities brought his family first to Mosul, then to Baghdad and finally to Bombay.
 There she attended various English-language schools.
 In 1919 she completed her undergraduate studies with honours at the Isabella Thoburn College in Lucknow.

-After her graduation, Nabia returned for a short time to Mesopotamia where she worked educating women.
+After her graduation, Nabia returned for a short time to Iraq where she worked educating women.
 The politician and orientalist Gertrude Bell offered her friendship and supported her in her research.

 In 1923, Abbott moved with her family to the United States and received a master's degree in 1925 from Boston University.
 From 1925 to 1933, she taught history at Asbury College in Wilmore, Kentucky, where she rose to the head of the Department of History.
 In 1933 she joined the Oriental Institute of the University of Chicago to begin her doctoral studies under Martin Sprengling.
 She became a Professor of Islamic Studies at the Oriental Institute in 1949.
 After her 1963 retirement, she became Professor Emerita.

 Nabia Abbott died in Chicago on 15 October 1981.